 Rainbow Falls Historic Site will open to the public this summer and fall, beginning Saturday, June 3.

 Rainbow Falls Historic Site will be open on Fridays, Saturdays, Sundays and Mondays from 10 a.m. to 4 p.m. through the end of August.
-For the fall season, the site will be open on Saturdays and Sundays from 10 a.m. to 4 p.m. in September and October.
+For the fall season, the site will be open on Saturdays and Sundays from 10 a.m. to 4 p.m. in September 1 through October 31.
+The site will be CLOSED on Labor Day Monday Sept.
+4, 2017.

 The recreation area consists of the namesake Rainbow Falls and a small series of waterfalls downstream.
 The five acres are developed with a parking area, trailhead, covered kiosk with historical and geological interpretive information, picnic benches and tables, a 0.15 mile trail from the parking area to the Falls, and secondary trails along Fountain Creek and viewing overlooks.